-In making his decision, the Diocesan Bishop may receive input from his primary consultors in real property matters, including the Diocesan Finance Council, the Diocesan Properties Committee, and the Diocesan Chief Financial Officer.
+In making his decision on a property proposal made by a parish, the Diocesan Bishop may receive input from his primary consultors in real property matters, including the Diocesan Finance Council, the Diocesan Properties Committee, and the Diocesan Chief Financial Officer.
 The Bishop's approval will be conveyed in writing.
 Once diocesan approval is granted, the Chief Financial Officer will assist the parish in handling all of the details of completion and documentation and/or closing escrow.